linkerd/rfc/problem/0006-minimal-controlplane-install.md

 add-on subcommands to `linkerd install/upgrade`.
 (Linkerd2 chart will still be using the current `linkerd-config`).
 These independent packages would follow the current release,build mechanisms.
+- Move commands that depends on a specific package as subcommands as chart specific commands.
+Ex: `linkerd viz routes`.
 - Update Proxy Injector with new CRD based model.
 - Remove dependency on partials i.e injection at install to all add-on packages and create Injector CR's for the same.